jfilatow/AI-Playbook/README.md

 ![](assets/images/myob-banner.png)

-# MYOB AI SDLC Playbook
+# MYOB AI SDLC Playbook (DRAFT - for internal review)

 This playbook is a practical guide for MYOB developers implementing AI-assisted software development into their workflows.
 It combines proven SDLC practices with AI-specific guidance, responsible practices, security requirements, and technical best practices to enable safe, efficient, and high-quality AI-powered development.